kreyes21/HisLaConnect/README.md

 ### Below is a series of questions provided by the Leadership Academy to brainstorm different aspects of the Project.

 ### [Rationale] Why this project?
 *We are hoping to provide a resource hub for Hispanic and Latino Communities.
 We aim to create a space that will allow them to bridge connections and networking opportunities with other individuals who may currently be involved in their preferred industries.
-This project is especially important to the product owner, Kayla Reyes, as she hopes to inpire more conversations, resources and opportunities to bring Hispanic and Latino communities together.*
+This project is especially important to the product owner, Kayla Reyes, as she hopes to inspire more conversations, resources and opportunities to bring Hispanic and Latino communities together.*

 ### [Problem/Opportunity Statement] What problem/challenge does this project address?
 How does the project address this problem?
 *We plan to address the lack of visibility these Hispanic and Latino resources have to reaching this said demographic.
 This would be a toolkit, directory or a type of platform that would house various assets and opportunities can be used to thrive in their desired career paths.*